boshtannik/embedded-nano-mesh/README.md

 - [linux-cli-tool](https://github.com/boshtannik/embedded-nano-mesh-cli-tool)

 ## Goal:
-The goal of this project is to provide ability to build mesh network out of cheap, low memory, components.
+The goal of this project is to provide ability to build mesh network with low memory, cheap and easily accessible microcontollers + radio modules or even personal computer + radio modules to participate the same network.
 This protocol can be used for:
 - Home automation
 - Remote control